aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 </table>

 ### InitContainers
-Setting values for initContainers follows the same input scheme as containers with the addition that you have to specify a mandatory `weight` value because initContainers are ordered.
+Setting values for initContainers follows the same input schema as containers with the addition that you have to specify a mandatory `weight` value because initContainers are ordered.

 The `weight` value can range between 1-999 (<1000, >0) and the list of initContainers will be sorted in descending order,